craighurley/weechat/README.md

     nick = "YOUR_NICKNAME"
     ```

-2. Start weechat.
+1. Start weechat.
-3. (Optional) Once connected to freenode, consider protecting the contents of your `sec.conf` file with a password.
+1. (Optional) Once connected to freenode, consider protecting the contents of your `sec.conf` file with a password.
 In the weechat buffer, run `/secure passphrase YOUR_PASSPHRASE`.

+## weechat version

+Tested on `1.9`